BlankWriterB/Lagos-Air-Quality-Prediction/README.md

 Clean air is a critical component of any society's standard of living, and Lagos is no different.
-However, with the rise of industrialization and population growth this has led to an increase in carbon emitting daily functions such as driving, industrial processing, inappropriate disposal of waste -while seasonal harmattan remains a key factor- and more.
+However, with the rise of industrialization and population growth this has led to an increase in carbon emitting daily functions such as driving, industrial processing, inappropriate disposal of waste -while seasonal harmattan remains a key factor-and more.
 As a result, air pollution has become a significant problem in Lagos.
 The primary culprit of air pollution are PM2.5 particles.
 PM2.5 levels refer to the concentration of fine particulate matter in the air that has a diameter of 2.5 micrometers or